nbkm8y5/mpslifestyle.com/Product Backlog.md

     	BE YOUR OWN HERO TOP DOWN ON CAROUSEL 4 with a different FONT use MPS as a quote ALL TEAM MEMBERS LIKE JB.
     	What are we going to write in brand.html?????
     	Tablet and mobile responsive site.
-    	Create database in Go Daddy web host.
+WE ABSOLUTELY HAVE TO GO THIS ROUTE Create database in Go Daddy web host.
     	Database PHP code for comment log.